8devices/tlvstore/README.md

   - SERIAL_NO - Serial number of the device
   - PCB_NAME - Name of the printed circuit board
   - PCB_REVISION - Revision number of the PCB
-  - PCB_PRDATE - Production date in YY-MM-DD format
+  - PCB_PROD_DATE - Production date in YY-MM-DD format
-  - PCB_PRLOCATION - Production location identifier
+  - PCB_PROD_LOCATION - Production location identifier
   - PCB_SN - Serial number of the PCB
   - MAC_ADDR_* - MAC address for network interfaces, may be specified multiple times for different interfaces